Yajna

 Yajna rituals-related texts have been called the Karma-kanda (ritual works) portion of the Vedic literature, in contrast to the Jnana-kanda (knowledge) portion found in the Vedic Upanishads.
 The proper completion of Yajna-like rituals was the focus of Mimansa school of Hindu philosophy.
-Yajna have continued to play a central role in a Hindu's rites of passage, such as weddings.
+Yajna have continued to play a central role in Hindu rites of passage, such as weddings.
 Modern major Hindu temple ceremonies, Hindu community celebrations, or monastic initiations may also include Vedic Yajna rites, or alternatively be based on Agamic rituals.

 Etymology

-The word yajna (यज्ञ) has its root in the Sanskrit IAST meaning 'to worship, adore, honour, revere' and appears in the early Vedic literature, composed in 2nd millennium BCE.
-In Rigveda, Yajurveda (itself a derivative of this root) and others, it means "worship, devotion to anything, prayer and praise, an act of worship or devotion, a form of offering or oblation, and sacrifice".
-In post-Vedic literature, the term meant any form of rite, ceremony or devotion with an actual or symbolic offering or effort.
+The word yajna (यज्ञ) derives from the Sanskrit IAST, meaning 'to worship, adore, honour, revere' and appears in early Vedic literature, composed during the 2nd millennium BCE.
+In the Rigveda, Yajurveda (itself a derivative of this root), and other texts, it denotes "worship, devotion to anything, prayer and praise, an act of worship or devotion, a form of offering or oblation, and sacrifice".
+In post-Vedic literature, the term came to mean any form of rite, ceremony, or devotion with an actual or symbolic offering or effort.

-A yajna included major ceremonial devotions, with or without a sacred fire, sometimes with feasts and community events.
-It has, states Nigal, a threefold meaning of worship of the deities (devapujana), unity (sangatikarana) and charity (dána).
+A yajna could include major ceremonial devotions, with or without a sacred fire, and was sometimes accompanied by feasts and community events.
+According to Nigal, the term has a threefold meaning: worship of the deities (devapujana), unity (sangatikarana), and charity (dána).

 The Sanskrit word is related to the Avestan term yasna of Zoroastrianism.
-Unlike the Vedic yajna, however, the Yasna is the name of a specific religious service, not a class of rituals, and they have "to do with water rather than fire".
+Unlike the Vedic yajna, however, Yasna refers to a specific religious service, rather than a class of rituals, and it is associated with water rather than fire.
 The Sanskrit word is further related to Ancient Greek ἅζομαι (házomai), "to revere", deriving from the Proto-Indo-European root *Hyeh₂ǵ- ("to worship").

+Historical and archaelogical background

+The practice of yajna is generally traced to a common ritual inheritance shared by the early Indo-Iranian peoples, reflected in the linguistic relationship between Sanskrit "yajna" and Avestan "yasna" discussed above.

+Some scholars have argued for a still older continuity, proposing that certain fire-altar structures uncovered at Indus Valley Civilisation sites such as Kalibangan and Lothal may represent early forms of domestic or communal fire ritual; this interpretation remains contested, and other scholars caution that the evidence is too fragmentary to establish direct continuity with water Vedic sacrificial practice.

+By the time of the Rigveda (2nd millennium BCE), yajna was already a fully developed institution centred on the sacred fire, and its vocabulary and structure continued to develop through the Brahmana and Srauta Sutra literature over the following centuries.